sutunam/mage-patch/README.md

 # Mage-Patch

-Help to apply multiple Magento patches to multiple Magento installations.
+Help to apply multiple **Magento patches** to multiple Magento installations.

+*Note: The licence of the Magento Enterprise patches do not allow us to publish them here.
+If you need to patch Magento Enterprise edition, [contact us](http://en.sutunam.com/contact/)*

 ## Usage